Sustainability & Protecting the Environment

 - Solar power: The City has updated the lighting in Parking Lot 1, Hyatt Park, and the 38th Avenue Fitness park to solar powered units that use less energy.
 They are also "off the grid" allowing them to remain lit even if the power were to go out due to a storm or other emergency.

 - Electric vehicle fleet: As new vehicles are added to the City's administration, Public Works, and Police fleets, every effort is made to secure electric or hybrid options.
-Watch a brief video about the City's electric trash truck (the first of its kind in the country!) below and learn more about the HCPD's extensive electric vehicle fleet here.
+Watch a brief video about the City's electric trash truck (the first of its kind in the country!) below and learn more about the HCPD's electric vehicles.

 Healthy humans are part of a healthy planet!
 Explore the various programs and downloadable guides the City has to support community health and wellness.

 - Healthy food: Pick your own seasonal fruits and greens at the Emerson Street Food Forest or grow your own at one of the City's Community Gardens.

 - Ditch the car(bon)!: Explore the City's bike trails and connect to regional transit options.

 - Stay active: View a map of City parks and work up a sweat at the 38th Avenue Fitness Park.
 Check out ongoing programs for residents of all ages that encourage both mental and physical health.

 - Plant native gardens: Native plants require less water and maintenance, provide shelter and food for insects and animals, and are beautiful!
 Find a list of plants native to our area in this US Fish & Wildlife Service Guide.
 The City is part of the National Wildlife Foundation's Mayor's Monarch Pledge, taking steps to plant and protect native habitats that support the monarch butterfly and other pollinators.
-Learn about planting monarch-friendly gardens here.
+Learn about planting monarch-friendly gardens.

-- Go Green!: Attend an environmental workshop or download Action Guides created in partnership with the Neighborhood Design Center for advice on everything from planting native plants to making your home more energy efficient.
+- Go Green!: Attend an environmental workshop or download Action Guides created in partnership with the Neighborhood Design Center for advice on everything from installing rain barrels to making your home more energy efficient.